Conjugacy p-separability of right-angled Artin groups and applications: Applications

 \begin{theorem} Let $G$ be a finitely generated group.
-If $G$ is conjugacy $p$-separable and has property A, then $Out(G)$ is $\mathcal{K}$-residual, where $\mathcal{K}$ is the class of all outer automorphism groups of finite $p$-groups. \end{theorem}
+If $G$ is conjugacy $p$-separable and has property A, then $Out(G)$ is residually $\mathcal{K}$, where $\mathcal{K}$ is the class of all outer automorphism groups of finite $p$-groups. \end{theorem}